 Will my customizations continue to function after migration?

 Customizations should continue to function as before.
 With one exception (mentioned in the next question) there will be no change to actual product functionality (ex: behavior of managed frameworks, availability of particular functionality) as part of this migration.
 However, your IP address will certainly change as part of this process.
 If you have customizations or network configurations that whitelist or reference specific static IP addresses - against best practices as described here - then you will want to make sure those are updated as part of the migration process.
 Your organization is responsible for reviewing your customizations and network configuration to ensure they meet this requirement!

 What if my site leverages a port for communication with Oracle?

-If your site leverages a port for communications with Oracle Service Cloud, please ensure prior to migration that the communication is happening securely over one of the following standard integration ports:
+If your site leverages a port for communications with Oracle B2C Service, please ensure prior to migration that the communication is happening securely over one of the following standard integration ports:

 - :995 OR :22 to communicate with the utility servers

 - :443 to communicate with both the utility servers and the web tier

 Are there any changes to my hosted environment I need to know about?